Automattic/wp-calypso/packages/packaged-tour/README.md

 `config.steps`: An array of objects that define the content we wish to render on the page.
 Each step defined by:

-- `referenceElements` (optional): An object of deskop & mobile selectors to render the step near.
+- `referenceElements` (optional): An object of `deskop` & `mobile` selectors to render the step near.
-- `meta`: Arbitrary object that encloses the content we want to render in each step.
+- `meta`: Arbitrary object that encloses the content we want to render for each step.

 `config.closeHandler`: The function responsible for closing the tour.

-`config.renderers`
+`config.renderers`:

 - `tourStep`: A React component that will be called to render each step.
 Gets called with the following parameters:
   - `steps`: The steps defined for the tour.
   - `currentStepIndex`
   - `onDismiss`: Handler that dismissed/closes the tour.
   - `onNext`: Handler that progresses the tour to the next step.
-  - `onPrevious`: Handler that progresses the tour to the previous step.
+  - `onPrevious`: Handler that takes the tour to the previous step.
   - `onMinimize`: Handler that minimizes the tour (passes rendering to `tourMinimized`).
   - `setInitialFocusedElement`: A dispatcher that assigns an element to be initially focused when the step renders (see example).
   - `onGoToStep`: Handler that progresses the tour to a given step index.

 - `tourMinimized`: A React component that will be called to render a minimized view for the tour.
-Accepts the following parameters
+Gets called with the following parameters:
   - `steps`: The steps defined for the tour.
   - `currentStepIndex`
   - `onDismiss`: Handler that dismissed/closes the tour.
   - `onMiximize`: Handler that expands the tour (passes rendering to `tourStep`).

-    Note: setting this to `() => null` will close out the tour when either ESC is pressed or a call to `onMinimize`.
+    Note: setting this to `() => null` will close the tour when either ESC is pressed or a call to `onMinimize`.

-`config.options` (optional): Optional properties.
+`config.options` (optional):

 - `className`: Optional CSS class to enclose the main tour frame with.